jacksleight/statamic-raster/README.md

 ### Layout Setup

 The views will be rendered inside a layout view where you can load any required CSS and other assets.
-By default it looks for a template called `raster`, but you can configure it in the config file.
+By default this is a called `raster`, but you can change that in the config file.

 ```antlers
 <!DOCTYPE html>